Ryan: How did you come to acquire the nickname of The Deacon? Who gave you that?

 Noble Savage Productions

-"My fingers are built for comfort not for speed" Steve Hunter
+"My fingers are built for pleasure not for speed" Steve Hunter

 Steve Hunter's Wikipedia Page